nmtitov/emailverification/README.md

 3. Initialized a Cocoapods workspace.
 4. Set explicit 11.2 requirement.
 No backward compatibility for the sake of brevity.
 5. Created a basic UI layout.
 MasterController was wrapped in UINavigationController.
 Navigation bar got Cancel and Done buttons.
 UITableViewController was embedded in a container view added to MasterController.
 Default UITableView separators were disabled.
-6. Create Ensurable protocol, make MasterController "ensurable".
+6. Created Ensurable protocol, make MasterController "ensurable".
+7. Created EmailValidator class with tests for both valid and invalid cases.
+8. Created basic MasterViewModel class.
+9. Define project-specific colors via category.

 © 2018 Nikita Titov